Alone and Forgotten, 41 Unclaimed Heat Victims Buried in Mass Grave

 Some relatives were found but couldn’t afford the cost of a funeral.
 Others, like Ozienkiewicz’s family, left their relatives unclaimed.

-``It’s important because to live and to die alone is a human tragedy, but not to be remembered and mourned after human life is an ugly blemish on human dignity,″ said Earl Lewis, a lay minister who conducted the service.
+``It’s important because to live and to die alone is a human tragedy, but not to be remembered and mourned after human life is an ugly blemish on human dignity,″ said Earl Lewis, a lay minister who conducted the service on Friday.

 About 30 people, reporters and workers in the coroner’s office, attended the short service.
 The mass burial was the largest in Cook County history and was conducted on a day of above-average temperatures, an all-too-common occurrence in one of the hottest summers on record.